 So without mincing words, let me say that this is a period of uncertainty for existing investors.
 But do not worry.
 Things are changing for the good.

-Having said that, it is very clear that even after the new categorization, the number of mutual fund scheme categories is still very large.
+Having said that, it is very clear that even after the new categorization, the number of mutual funds scheme categories is still very large.
 More than 30-35 I guess.
 So it would require some bit of understanding and effort to make proper mutual fund selections.
 For some, this will be easy.
 For others, it won’t be.
-If you have doubts, then it’s best to take help of professional advice.
+If you have doubts, then it’s best to take the help of professional advice.

 So what is the best course of action?